 print(response.status_code)

-That impersonate parameter is doing heavy lifting.
-It's not just setting a User-Agent header—it's modifying the entire TLS handshake to match Chrome's exact fingerprint.
+The impersonate parameter does the heavy lifting.
+It's not just setting a User-Agent header—it modifies the entire TLS handshake, HTTP/2 settings, and connection behavior to match Chrome's exact fingerprint.

-For maximum compatibility, use chrome without a version number.
-This automatically uses the latest Chrome fingerprint as curl_cffi updates:
+Using chrome without a version number automatically selects the latest fingerprint as curl_cffi updates.

 Adding Realistic Headers

 TLS fingerprinting alone isn't enough.
-You need proper HTTP headers:
+You need proper HTTP headers too:

 from curl_cffi import requests